-The Heap Leach includes the leach pad and collection ponds that consist of process ponds and a storm pond.
+The heap leach includes the leach pad and collection ponds that consist of process ponds and a storm pond.
 The current leach pad consists of four phases and designed to accommodate approximately 58 Mt of oxide ore with a nominal maximum heap height of 100 m above the pad liner.
-The additional two phases, 5 and 6, with a capacity of 20 Mt are yet to be approved.
+The additional two phases, 5 and 6, with a capacity of 20 Mt were approved in October 2021 and phase 5 has received construction approval from MoEUCC in November 2021.
 The heap is stacked in 8 m thick horizontal lifts at the natural angle-of-repose with intermediate benches to achieve an overall heap slope of 2H:1V.